OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 There are also many great resources available online with more in-depth information:

-* [**Git and GitHub**](http://r-pkgs.had.co.nz/git.html) by Hadley Wickham: r-pkgs.had.co.nz/git.html
+* **Git and GitHub** by Hadley Wickham: [r-pkgs.had.co.nz/git.html](http://r-pkgs.had.co.nz/git.html)
-* [**Collaboration and Time Travel: Version Control with Git, GitHub and RStudio**](http://www.rstudio.com/resources/webinars/) video tutorial by Hadley Wickham: www.rstudio.com/resources/webinars
+* **Collaboration and Time Travel: Version Control with Git, GitHub and RStudio** video tutorial by Hadley Wickham: [www.rstudio.com/resources/webinars](http://www.rstudio.com/resources/webinars/)
-* [**Good Resources for Learning Git and GitHub**](https://help.github.com/articles/good-resources-for-learning-git-and-github/) by GitHub: help.github.com/articles/good-resources-for-learning-git-and-github/
+* **Good Resources for Learning Git and GitHub** by GitHub: [help.github.com/articles/good-resources-for-learning-git-and-github/](https://help.github.com/articles/good-resources-for-learning-git-and-github/)

 ### R and RStudio

 **R and RStudio allow you to work locally on your own computer**, modifying the files in the repository to reflect the desired modifications your team has identified for your assessment.
 All changes within your local repository will be tracked by GitHub regardless of the software you use to make the changes.
 This means that you can delete or paste files in the Mac Finder or Windows Explorer and edit *.csv* files in Excel or a text editor, and still sync these changes with the online repository.
 We recommend doing as much data manipulation as possible in a programming language like R, to maximize transparency and reproducibility.

-Through RStudio, you can perform all the steps mentioned before (_clone, commit, push, and pull_) and _sync_ with the online Github repository.

 * **R** is a free computing and graphical software where all the modifications to your OHI repository are done.

 * **RStudio** is a user-friendly R interface that can be used to synchronize any modifications you make to files in your assessment’s repository.
-It is also where model modifications and calculations occur.
+It is where model modifications and calculations occur.

+Through RStudio, you can perform all the steps mentioned before (_clone, commit, push, and pull_) and _sync_ with the online Github repository.

 ### Syncing Github and RStudio

-RStudio can sync files with GitHub directly.
+RStudio can sync files with Github directly.
 It will capture the changes made to any files within the repository, no matter which software was used to modify them.
-In RStudio, you sync by first pulling and then pushing (separately); in the GitHub App these two functions are done together.
+In RStudio, you sync by first pulling and then pushing (separately).

 Launch your project in RStudio by double-clicking the `.Rproj` file in the assessment folder on your local hard drive.